 Aristotle is often referred to as the “father of physical sciences” due to his extensive contributions to the early understanding of natural phenomena and the physical world.
 He studied physics, linguistics, economics, politics, and psychology, developing influential theories on motion, elements, and cosmology.
 Many of his theorems are disproven today, but they heavily influenced scientific thought for centuries.

-Scientific thinkers like Pythagoras, Euclid, Democritus, Archimedes, Ptolemy, and others systematized, innovated, expanded, and invented long-lasting knowledge and theories.
+Scientific thinkers like Pythagoras, Euclid, Thales, Democritus, Archimedes, Ptolemy, and others systematized, innovated, expanded, and invented long-lasting knowledge and theories.
 Many of their mathematical and scientific discoveries are still relevant in the twenty first century.

-The Pythagorean theorem and Euclidean geometry are still taught in schools today.
-Democritus was first to hypothesize that the entire world is made of atoms and void around 400 BCE.
 Archimedes’ mathematical treatises and inventions had profound influence in mathematics and engineering.
 Eratosthenes (276 – 194 BCE) calculated the circumference of the earth within 2% or 16% of the actual circumference.
 He also calculated that there are 365 days in a year and that every fourth year there would be 366 days.

 In medicine, Hippocrates (460 – 370 BCE) is considered the “father of medicine”, having paved the path for modern medicine with the use of prognosis, clinical observations, and the systematic categorization and study of deceases.
 Physicians around the globe today take the Hippocratic Oath, the earliest expression of medical ethics in the western world.
 Galen’s (129 – 216 BCE) medical research influenced the fields of anatomy, pathology, pharmacology, and neurology.
-While most of the ancient medical theories have been disproven, the approach of using a systematic methodology for treating deceases had endured through centuries.
+While most of the ancient medical theories have been disproven, the use of a systematic methodology for treating deceases endured through centuries.

 Language and Literature